shaggy2626/typingmind-themes-extensions/extensions/README.md

 A powerful extension that adds a code insertion button to the TypingMind chat interface, allowing users to easily insert formatted code blocks with language detection and custom XML tags.

+### Disclaimer
+This extension is provided "as is" without any warranties.
+Use at your own risk.
+The creator is not responsible for any issues that may arise from using this extension.

 ## Features

 - 🎯 One-click code insertion button in the chat toolbar